Ceyron/ceyron.github.io/_pages/about.md

   - /about.html
 ---

-I am PhD student in Computer Science at the Technical University of Munich, supervised by [Prof. Nils Thuerey](https://ge.in.tum.de/).
-My research is on differentiable physics simulators and how to integrate them into the learning process of deep neural network.
-Before, I studied [Computational Science and Engineering (CSE)](https://www.in.tum.de/en/in/fuer-studieninteressierte/master-studiengaenge/computational-science-and-engineering/) at TU Munich with a focus on applied numerical methods, high-performance computing and machine learning.
+I am a PhD student in Computer Science at the Technical University of Munich, supervised by [Prof. Nils Thuerey](https://ge.in.tum.de/).
+My research is on differentiable physics simulators and how to integrate them into the learning process of deep neural networks.
+Before that, I studied [Computational Science and Engineering (CSE)](https://www.in.tum.de/en/in/fuer-studieninteressierte/master-studiengaenge/computational-science-and-engineering/) at TU Munich with a focus on applied numerical methods, high-performance computing and machine learning.
 During this time, I was fortunate to be